ryanj/restify-postGIS/README.md

     export OPENSHIFT_APP_NAME=parks

+#### Testing your connection
+You can verify that your port-forwarding tunnel is active, and that your environment variables are configured correctly by using them to make a DB connection using the `psql` command-line client:

+    psql $OPENSHIFT_POSTGRESQL_DB_URL/$OPENSHIFT_APP_NAME

+This should provide a direct connection to your OpenShift-hosted database instance.

+Here you can verify that your application's [automatic database import procedures](https://www.openshift.com/blogs/instant-mapping-applications-with-postgis-and-nodejs#bootstrapping) have successfully completed, by checking the number of records in our DB table:

+    select count(*) from parks;

+The result should be `547`.
+As usual, if you named your application something other than `parks`, you'll need to modify above the command to match your particular configuration.

 #### Starting your Local Webserver
-Now, you should be able to fire up a local server with:
+With your dependencies installed, your port-forwarding tunnel established, and your environment variables set, firing up a local server should be as simple as typing:

     npm start

-Your development server should be available at the default address: [localhost:3000](http://localhost:3000)
+Your dev server should be available at the default address: [localhost:3000](http://localhost:3000)

 ## Deploying updates to OpenShift
 When you're ready, you can push changes to your OpenShift-hosted application environment using the standard `git` workflow: